MarcelMichau/blog-posts/cm7oltjkt000d09jmbvvdh4ez.md

 During the wire-up of all these various filters, there were some finer points of configuration needed to address the following:

-1. Sending Serilog logs to the [OpenTelemetry sink](https://github.com/serilog/serilog-sinks-opentelemetry) when running on a local machine so that logs appear in the .NET Aspire dashboard.
+1. Sending Serilog logs to the local OTEL endpoint when running on a local machine so that logs appear in the .NET Aspire dashboard.

 2. Using the `Azure.Monitor.OpenTelemetry.Exporter` package instead of the `Azure.Monitor.OpenTelemetry.AspNetCore` package as the latter overrides some tracing & logging configuration which un-does a lot of our hard work.